ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Camera.rst

 |                                      | StartingStatus while the settings    |
 |                                      | are applied, and back to             |
 |                                      | ActiveStatus when the camera is      |
+.. _sdk_qtmultimedia_camera_StartingStatus                        The camera is starting as a result-prop:
 |                                      | ready.                               |
 +--------------------------------------+--------------------------------------+
 | StartingStatus                       | The camera is starting as a result   |
 |                                      | of state transition to               |
 |                                      | Camera.ActiveState.
 The camera       |
+.. _sdk_qtmultimedia_camera_StoppingStatus                        The camera is stopping as a result-prop:
 |                                      | service is not ready to capture yet. |
 +--------------------------------------+--------------------------------------+
 | StoppingStatus                       | The camera is stopping as a result   |
 |                                      | of state transition from             |
 |                                      | Camera.ActiveState to                |
 |                                      | Camera.LoadedState or                |
+.. _sdk_qtmultimedia_camera_StandbyStatus                         The camera is in the power saving-prop:
 |                                      | Camera.UnloadedState.                |
 +--------------------------------------+--------------------------------------+
 | StandbyStatus                        | The camera is in the power saving    |
 |                                      | standby mode.
 The camera may enter   |
 |                                      | standby mode after some time of      |
 |                                      | inactivity in the Camera.LoadedState |
+.. _sdk_qtmultimedia_camera_LoadedStatus                          The camera is loaded and ready to be-prop:
 |                                      | state.                               |
 +--------------------------------------+--------------------------------------+
 | LoadedStatus                         | The camera is loaded and ready to be |